locka99/cpp-to-rust-book/source_layout/index.md

 ### Rust

 Rust does not have header files.
 Every struct, implementation and macro resides in a file ending in .rs.
-Code is made public or not by structuring .rs files into modules and exposing functions via the pub keyword.
+Code is made public or not by structuring .rs files into modules and exposing functions via the `pub` keyword.

-Rust files reference non-dependent modules with the "use" keyword and pull-in dependent modules with the "mod" keyword.
+Rust files reference non-dependent modules with the "use" keyword and pull-in dependent modules with the `mod` keyword.

 ## Namespaces